Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Governing Board Heavily Weighted For Financial Rather Than Clinical Oversight

 Ten of the thirteen Governing Body members have a business or legal background.
-Thus, the Governing Body is heavily weighted for business planning and financial oversight, rather than oversight of Kaiser’s core mission — “to provide high-quality, affordable health care services.”
+Thus, the Governing Body is heavily weighted for business planning and financial oversight, rather than oversight of Kaiser’s mission to provide “high-quality” health care services.
 However, the Governing Body apparently provided exemplary financial oversight.

 Kaiser Profits: $4.1 Billion In 2023!